thec0dewriter/esmf-sdk-py-aspect-model-loader/CONTRIBUTING.md

 >
 >Feedback
 >
->The OMP (“Project”) is developing the SDS SDK PY Aspect Model loader (the “Materials”).
+>The OMP (“Project”) is developing the ESMF SDK PY Aspect Model loader (the “Materials”).
 Project would like to receive input,
 >suggestions and other feedback (“Feedback”) on the Materials.
 By signing below,
 >you (on behalf of yourself if you are an individual and your company if you are providing Feedback
 >on behalf of the company) grant the Project under all applicable intellectual property rights owned or controlled by